 The right sprinkler system saves lives, reduces property damage, and provides you peace of mind.
 The type of sprinkler system you need depends on several factors.
 Let our NICET-certified experts help you select and maintain the cost-effective solution that’s right for your business.

 Brothers Fire & Security handles Design, installation, Inspection and lifetime maintenance of the sprinkler systems.
 We will help educate you on the materials, pipes and other components needed for optimal system performance.
+(Download our guide to sprinkler systems here.)
 We start with a consultation to determine your facility needs and budget.
 Then, we select the right components, decide on sprinkler placement, fittings, piping, and pumps using 3-D Modeling and current knowledge of fire codes.